 The World Cancer Research Fund also conducted in-depth research that showed that insufficient levels of physical activity have been linked with cardiovascular disease, stroke, diabetes, obesity, and several forms of cancer.

 Researchers agree that there is consistently strong evidence that simply by increasing the amount of physical activity you do each day, you can significantly reduce your risk of developing a variety of diseases including colon and breast cancer.

 We’ve all sat too long and needed a big stretch afterward to offset the cramping in our back, legs, and neck.
 Aside from strain and pain, sitting for too long can promote unhealthy postural patterns.

-Studies show that the most common muscular distortion pattern is when our shoulders are hunched forward, creating an unnatural curve in the back.
+Additionally, research by The Journal of Physical Therapy Science has shown that the most common muscular distortion pattern is when our shoulders are hunched forward, creating an unnatural curve in the back.
 This is usually caused by typing at a keyboard all day or having to constantly look down and text.

 Another common muscular problem comes from not utilizing your glutes and hamstrings.
 Since you’re sitting on them all day, they are inactive and the longer this goes on, the weaker they get.
 In response, surrounding muscles such as the calves, quadriceps, and lower back pick up the slack.
 The extra workload on these muscles creates strain and pain while increasing your risk of injury.